The 14 Eight-Thousanders: Complete Guide to Every 8,000m Peak on Earth

 The 14 Eight-Thousanders: Peak by Peak

 The sections below cover each of the 14 eight-thousanders in detail, in order from tallest to shortest.
 Each peak has its own character, history, and reputation within mountaineering.
-Every peak links to its dedicated climbing guide with routes, permits, gear, and expedition logistics.
+Where we have a dedicated guide for a specific peak, you will find a link at the end of each section.

 Mount Everest is the tallest mountain on earth, rising 8,849 meters above sea level on the border between Nepal and Tibet.
 It was first summited on May 29, 1953, by Edmund Hillary of New Zealand and Sherpa Tenzing Norgay, members of a British expedition led by John Hunt.
 Their success — achieved after decades of British attempts going back to 1921 — remains one of the defining moments in exploration history.

 Despite being the highest peak in the world, Everest is not the hardest of the 14 eight-thousanders.
 Its standard routes — the South Col from Nepal and the North Col from Tibet — have been so heavily developed by commercial expeditions that fixed ropes now run from base camp to summit.
 Supplemental oxygen is near-universal among clients.
-The result is a historical death rate of approximately 1%, among the lowest of the 8,000-meter peaks, though absolute fatality numbers remain significant due to sheer climber volume.
+The result is a historical death rate of approximately 1%, among the lowest of the 8,000-meter peaks, though absolute fatality numbers remain significant due to the sheer volume of climbers.

 K2 is the second-highest mountain in the world and, by most serious climbers’ assessment, the hardest of the 14 eight-thousanders to climb.
 Located deep in Pakistan’s Karakoram range along the Chinese border, K2 rises as a near-perfect pyramid from the upper Baltoro Glacier.
 It was first climbed on July 31, 1954, by Italian climbers Achille Compagnoni and Lino Lacedelli on an expedition led by Ardito Desio — a historically controversial ascent involving Walter Bonatti’s forced bivouac at 8,100 meters.